spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/security/security-assurance/field-security/customer-assurance-package.html.md

     <a href="https://gitlab.com/gitlab-com/gl-security/security-assurance/field-security-team/field-security/-/issues/new?issuable_template=cap_collateral_request" class="btn btn-purple-inv" style="width:100%;height:100%;margin:1px;display:flex;justify-content:center;align-items:center;">New or updated CAP collateral</a>
 </div>

+#### SME owned collateral

+For collateral owned by SMEs outside of Field Security, we perform an annual review and maintenance session.
+SMEs are notified via a GitLab issue and assigned relevant collateral pieces for review and maintenance.
+Upon completion, the updated collateral pieces are added to the appropriate CAP and prepared for publishing.

 ### Additional support

 If you have any further questions, please follow the below steps: